Long-term Refinancing Operations

 LTROs during the European Debt Crisis

 LTROs became popular during the European financial crisis that began in 2008 and lasted for about three years.
 Before the crisis hit, the ECB's longest tender offered was just three months.
-These LTROs amounted to just 45 billion euros that represented about 20% of the ECB's overall liquidity provided.
+These LTROs amounted to just 45 billion euros that represented about 20 percent of the ECB's overall liquidity provided.
 As the crisis evolved, these LTROs became much longer in duration and larger in size.

 Some important milestones that occurred during the sovereign debt crisis included: